 Disable support for 64-bit indexing and single static data objects larger than 2 GB in size.
-When this option is placed after -mcmodel=medium on the command line, it disables use of 64-bit indexing for applications that have no single data object larger than 2 GB.
-For more information, refer to the 'Programming Considerations for 64-Bit Environments' section of the HPC Compilers User Guide, docs.nvidia.com/hpc-sdk/compilers/pdf/hpc239ug.pdf.
+On x86-64 targets, when this option is placed after -mcmodel=medium on the command line, it disables use of 64-bit indexing for applications that have no single data object larger than 2 GB.
+For more information, refer to the 'Programming Considerations for 64-Bit Environments' section of the HPC Compilers User Guide, docs.nvidia.com/hpc-sdk/compilers/pdf/hpc2411ug.pdf.